-We receive a large number of applications each year and our approach is to support eligible applications with the strongest potential for translation.
-Please read the funding guidelines and Healthway’s Strategic Plan Active Healthy People: 2018-2023. before applying.
-It is also recommended that you run your proposal past us before submitting an Expression of Interest.
+It is also recommended that you discuss your proposal with us before submitting an EOI.
 Our Health Promotion team will provide support, advise you how to apply as well as connect you with others who may be able to assist you.

 Intervention Research Grants